 Over the holiday break, news broke claiming that Apple was intentionally reducing the performance of older iPhones — specifically the iPhone 6, iPhone 6s, and iPhone SE — in an effort to avoid unexpected shutdowns.

 The fact that Apple was doing something to address those shutdowns wasn’t a revelation.
 The company had said it was looking into the problem and claimed it had implemented a fix in iOS 10.2.1, back in early 2017.
 There was some dispute as to whether that actually happened since Apple included nothing in the release notes about it at the time (see “Apple Releases macOS Sierra 10.12.3, iOS 10.2.1, tvOS 10.1.1, and watchOS 3.1.1,” 23 January 2017).
-Subsequently, however, Apple amended iOS 10.2.1’s release notes to say:
+Subsequently, however, Apple amended iOS 10.2.1’s release notes

 It also improves power management during peak workloads to avoid unexpected shutdowns on iPhone.